TyrellD1/Web3-Project/README.md

 I encourage you to add to yours overtime as you see fit.
-I intend this to be an evergrowing list - should you make your own and want to share them let me know and we can consider adding them to the list!
+I intend this to be an evergrowing list - should you make your own and want to share them let me know and we can think about adding them to the list!

 # Styled JSX